LINCOLN, Neb. -- Michigan State survived its trap game.

 The Huskers, finishing a stretch playing four of five games against ranked teams, were coming off a 29-point loss Wednesday at top-ranked Indiana, a game it had within single digits to start the second half.

-Nebraska hung closer, and longer, against Michigan State, a team that defeated the Huskers by 10 points in East Lansing in February.
-But Nebraska, which started the second half shooting 57.1 percent, couldn't keep pace with Michigan State.
+Nebraska hung closer, and longer, against Michigan State, a team that defeated the Huskers by 10 points in East Lansing earlier in February.
+But Nebraska, which started the second half shooting 57.1 percent from the field, couldn't keep pace with Michigan State.

-Shields hit five of his first seven field goal attempts to start the second half, and his long jumper with 14:16 remaining had Nebraska within 41-40.
+Shields hit five of his first seven shots to start the second half, when he scored all 12 of his points.
+His long jumper with 14:16 remaining had Nebraska within 41-40.

-Ray Gallegos, who averages 13 points a game and is Nebraska's second-leading scorer on the season, was 0-for-13 shooting from the field, including 0 of 10 on 3-pointers.
-He finished with one point.
+Ray Gallegos, who averages 13 points per game and is Nebraska's second-leading scorer this season, was scoreless on 0-of-13 shooting from the field, including 0 of 10 on 3-pointers.

 Michigan State led 29-24 at halftime after leading by as many as 11 points.